Canada–United States relations: Canadian society's opinion on U.S. presidents

-United States President George W. Bush was "deeply disliked" by a majority of Canadians according to the Arizona Daily Sun.
+United States president George W. Bush was "deeply disliked" by a majority of Canadians according to the Arizona Daily Sun.
 A 2004 poll found that more than two-thirds of Canadians favored Democrat John Kerry over Bush in the 2004 presidential election, with Bush's lowest approval ratings in Canada being in the province of Quebec where just 11% of the population supported him.
 Canadian public opinion of Barack Obama was significantly more positive.
 A 2012 poll found that 65% of Canadians would vote for Obama in the 2012 presidential election "if they could" while only 9% of Canadians would vote for his Republican opponent Mitt Romney.
 The same study found that 61% of Canadians felt that the Obama administration had been "good" for America, while only 12% felt it had been "bad".
 Similarly, a Pew Research poll conducted in June 2016 found that 83% of Canadians were "confident in Obama to do the right thing regarding world affairs".
 The study also found that a majority of members of all three major Canadian political parties supported Obama, and also found that Obama had slightly higher approval ratings in Canada in 2012 than he did in 2008.
 John Ibbitson of The Globe and Mail stated in 2012 that Canadians generally supported Democratic presidents over Republican presidents, citing how President Richard Nixon was "never liked" in Canada and that Canadians generally did not approve of Prime Minister Brian Mulroney's friendship with President Ronald Reagan.

 A November 2016 poll found 82% of Canadians preferred Hillary Clinton over Donald Trump.
 A January 2017 poll found that 66% of Canadians "disapproved" of Donald Trump, with 23% approving of him and 11% being "unsure".
 The poll also found that only 18% of Canadians believed Trump's presidency would have a positive impact on Canada, while 63% believed it would have a negative effect.
 A July 2019 poll found 79% of Canadians preferred Joe Biden or Bernie Sanders over Trump.
 A Pew Research poll released in June 2021, showed that Canadian opinion of American president Joe Biden is much more favorable than his predecessor Donald Trump, with 77% approving of his leadership and having confidence in him to do the right thing.

-Annexation threats by Donald Trump during his second term as U.S. president, as well as the 2025 United States trade war with Canada and Mexico, have significantly soured public opinion, with a Pollara poll finding that 68% of Canadians are "angry" or "frustrated" at the Trump administration, while a Léger poll found that 74% of Canadians have an unfavourable opinion of Donald Trump.
+Annexation threats by Donald Trump during his second term as U.S. president, as well as the 2025 United States trade war with Canada, have significantly soured public opinion, with a Pollara poll finding that 68% of Canadians are "angry" or "frustrated" at the Trump administration, while a Léger poll found that 74% of Canadians have an unfavourable opinion of Donald Trump.

-Passenger bookings on Canada to US routes fell by more than 70% in early 2025 compared to the same period in 2024, according to data from aviation analytics firm OAG.